 In my youth I remember paying twenty cents per gallon for gasoline on at least one occasion, but now, even though the price is somewhere around ten times higher, almost anything under $2.00 per gallon is considered to be a bargain.
 This thus becomes acceptable, because I perceived there is little or nothing I can do about it, and also because I want to carry on my necessary business.

 This verse in Proverbs 22:3 is an exhortation for caution in certain situations.
-A sensible person perceives danger and makes efforts to avoid it, but the simple, or na?ve person receiving the same information, takes no precautions whatever.
+A sensible person perceives danger and makes efforts to avoid it, but the simple or naïve person, receiving the same information, takes no precautions whatever.
 He acts as if he is afraid of nothing, but the result is that he becomes a victim of circumstances he should have feared and taken steps to avoid.

 Proverbs 22:7 The rich rules over the poor, and the borrower is servant to the lender.